buddhist-uni/buddhist-uni.github.io/_courses/an.md

 ## Course Contents

-This course goes sequentially through the Aṅguttara Nikaya, explaining each sutta or sutta cluster one at a time.
+This course goes sequentially through the Aṅguttara Nikāya, explaining each sutta or sutta cluster one at a time.

 ### Textbook

-A copy of the Aṅguttara Nikaya is required for this class.
+A copy of the Aṅguttara Nikāya is required for this class.
 Bhikkhu Bodhi's own translation is, of course, preferred:

 {% include content_blurb.html category="monographs" slug="an_bodhi" %}
 - The lecturer's own translation of the text.